shenlin192/My-little-technique/Dashboard documentation.md

 1. Folder `build` contains the code for production.
 This folder is generated automatically when you run `npm run build`.
 2. Folder `node_modules` contains all node modules including all dependencies written in file `package.json`.
 This folder is generated automatically when you run `npm install`.
 3. Folder `public` contains the `index.html` file, which is also the only html file of the application.
-4. Folder `src` contains
+4. Folder `src` contains the source code (js/sass).
-    1. Folder `actions`
+    1. Folder `actions` contains
-    2. Folder `components`
+    2. Folder `components` contains
     3. Folder `media`
-    4. Folder `reducers`
+    4. Folder `reducers` contains.
+A reducer for the store is like a table for the database.
-    5. Folder `translate` contains
+    5. Folder `translate` contains a french version text and an English version text file

-    6. File `index.js` is entrance of the entire application
+    6. File `index.js` is entrance of the entire application.
+It mounts to all the JS
     7. File `App.js` is the root component of the application
     8. File `store.js` contains all the Redux reducers.
 It's also database of the application.

 5. `package.json` defines all dependencies and some node scripts of the project.

 ## Appendix
-This section shows some example code of dashboard project.
+This section shows some example code, which can be helpful for understanding the `React-Redux` architecture in dashboard.

 ### Store